ray-project/enhancements/reps/2022-09-19-ray-on-spark.md

 ![spark-cluster-overview](https://spark.apache.org/docs/latest/img/cluster-overview.png)

-Using Spark's barrier mode, we intend to represent each Ray worker node as a long-running Spark task, where the Ray worker node has the same set of resources as the Spark task.
+Using Spark's barrier mode, we intend to represent each Ray worker node as a long-running Spark task where the Ray worker node has the same set of resources as the Spark task.
 Multiple Spark tasks can run on a single Spark worker node, which means that multiple Ray worker nodes can run on a single Spark worker node.
 Finally, we intend to run the Ray head node on the Spark driver node with a fixed resource allocation.

+Note that if multiple ray-node-per-spark-worker issues occur (whether due to shared object store location for workers, dashboard visualization confusion, or other unforeseen issues), the implementation can be modified to only permit a single Ray cluster per Spark cluster.

 To clarify further, the following example demonstrates how a Ray cluster with 16 total worker CPU cores can be launched on a Spark cluster, assuming that each Ray node requires 4 CPU cores and